metaskills/named_seeds/README.md

     gem 'named_seeds'

-And then execute:
+And then bundle up.

-    $ bundle

-Or install it yourself as:

-    $ gem install named_seeds
+    $ bundle install

 ## Usage